refinedev/refine/documentation/tutorial/next-steps/summary/index.md

 <Sandpack>

-Contgratulations!
-You've completed the tutorial.
-You've learned how to create a CRUD application from scratch by Refine and learned about the basic concepts of Refine.
-You can now use Refine to create your own applications without any limitations.
+Congratulations!
+You've completed the tutorial, learning how to create a CRUD application from scratch using Refine and understanding its basic concepts.
+With this knowledge, you can now use Refine to develop your own applications without limitations.

 We've covered the following topics in this tutorial: